KateBan/Survivor-1/README.md

  - puts "I am black".black

-That will result in printing the names in the associated color.
+That will result in printing the strings in the associated color.

 ###Instalation Instructions
 1. Clone this repo or just download the colorizr-0.0.2.gem file.